jcoupon/venice/README.md

 ## Description

 `venice` is a mask utility program that reads a mask file (DS9 or fits type) and a catalogue of objects and computes one of the following tasks:

 1. Creates a pixelized mask.
 2. Finds objects inside/outside a mask.
 3. Generates a random catalogue of objects inside/outside a mask.

 The program reads the mask file and checks if a point, giving its coordinates, is inside or outside the mask, i.e. inside or outside at least one polygon of the mask.
 The method used to determine if a point is inside a polygon is to draw a line between the point and a second point (outside the polygon) and count how many times the line crosses the sides of the polygon.
-If the number is odd, the object is inside, if the number is even, the point is outside.

-Ref: Press et al 2007, Numerical recipes in c++
+If the number is odd, the object is inside, if the number is even, the point is outside (Press et al 2007, Numerical recipes in c++).

+If the input mask is in DS9 `.reg` format, the following region types are accepted:
+- `polygon`
+- `box`
+- `circle`
+- `ellipse`

 In order to improve the speed, the process is made in 2 times.
 A first quick check is performed to know if the point is inside or outside the square drawn by the extrema of the polygon (less time consuming) and then the "cross line" test is made.